Blog Posts in November, 2011

 Continue reading "Considering a Prenuptial Agreement" »

-Posted on Nov 10, 2011 By Ellerin Hutchinson
+Posted on Nov 10, 2011 By Hutchinson Law

-Are you considering divorce?
+Are you considering divorce ?
 Do you have children?
 If you answered yes to both questions, then you need to understand what the term "sole legal custody " means.
 When you have sole legal ...

 Continue reading "What Sole Legal Custody Means" »

-Posted on Nov 3, 2011 By Ellerin Hutchinson
+Posted on Nov 3, 2011 By Hutchinson Law

 After most divorces involving children, it is typical for both parents to want to remain involved in their children's lives regardless of who retains primary custody.
 However, the ability to ...